Shannon Cornish – Artisan Jeweller

 I have a keen interest in a variety of jewellery making and silversmithing techniques.
 Forming and shaping, engraving and texture are my current passion, and this shows in the designs I have been adding to the collection of jewellery made under my own name.

-I am the main teacher in the jewellery classes and people tell me that my calm, relaxed and patient teaching style is quite effective.
+I am the main teacher in the jewellery classes and people tell me that my calm, relaxed and patient teaching style is effective.

 When people talk to me about anything metal work (or leather, or glass, or anything really) the passion I have for creating things and trying new skills is evident.